jadecobra/python_tdd_exercises/PASSING_VALUES.md

         def text():
             return None
     ```
-    the terminal updates to show a [TypeError](./TYPE_ERROR.md) because a positional argument was given in the caller, but the signature we defined does not take in any arguments
+    the terminal displays a [TypeError](./TYPE_ERROR.md) this time because when we called `telephone.Telephone.text('hello')` in the test we provided a positional argument as input with the value `hello`, but the signature of the method we defined does not take in any arguments
-- update the definition for `text` to take in a value
+- modify the definition for `text` to take in a value
     ```python
+    class Telephone(object):

         def text(value):
             return None
     ```
-    the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
+    we now see an [AssertionError](./ASSERTION_ERROR.md) in the terminal
-- update the return statement to make the test pass
+- update the return statement with the expected value to make the test pass
     ```python
         def text(value):
             return 'I received this message: hello'